Level 1 Beginner: 2 Day Training

 Level 3 Advanced: 2 Day Training

 You don’t have to aspire to ride like Chris Birch to take our Level III Training, but you do need a strong desire to perfect your riding techniques.
-You must also take our Level II Training as a prerequisite to this class.
-Offered exclusively at our location in breathtaking Ouray, CO and taught by West 38 Moto Founder and Chief Training Instructor, Dusty Wessels, this 2-day training class builds on the mastery of throttle, clutch and brake control, and further expands on proper body positioning and understanding weight transfer at both low and higher speeds on dirt and gravel.
+You must also take our Level II Training or have taken another advanced level training elsewhere as a prerequisite to this class.
+Offered exclusively at our location in breathtaking Ouray, CO.
+This course will be taught by West38Moto Founder and Chief Training Instructor, Dusty Wessels and 2018 USA GS Trophy Champion Tom Thompson.
+This 2-day training class builds on the mastery of clutch, brake, and throttle control, and further expands on proper body positioning and understanding weight transfer at both low and higher speeds on dirt and gravel.

 Level III Training is for advanced riders who are also life-long learners and want to keep their skills sharp for every riding season.
 This class is also a great for advanced riders who simply want a good refresher each year.
-Want to make it an even better experience?
-Pair it up with our 2 Day Upgrade Beyond Training Ride immediately following this class, allowing you to practice your skills under Dusty’s watchful eye while riding some of the most technical and scenic backcountry routes in the country.

 Training exercises and skills you will learn: